-Other performances of the last few years include Gilda and Musetta in La bohème at the Metropolitan Opera New York, La traviata at the Paris Opera, the Teatro Real Madrid, the Zurich Opera House and the Deutsche Oper Berlin, Liù in Turandot at the Bayerische Staatsoper of Munich, Musetta at the Royal Opera House Covent Garden, Donna Anna at the Vienna State Opera, Gilda at the Paris Opera and at the Rome Opera House, Nannetta in Falstaff at La Scala, a Gala Concert at the Bolshoi Theatre, Marguerite in Amsterdam and Turin, Gilda and Lucia at the Teatro Comunale Bologna, Mimì at the Teatro Regio Turin and the Teatro San Carlo Naples, Lucia di Lammermoor, Giulietta in I Capuleti e i Montecchi, Donna Anna, Micaela in Carmen and Juliette in Roméo et Juliette in Verona as well as her first Elvira in I puritani in Modena, Piacenza and Reggio Emilia.
+Other performances of the last few years include Gilda and Musetta in La bohème at the Metropolitan Opera New York, La traviata at the Paris Opera, the Teatro Real Madrid, the Wiener Staatsoper, the New National Theatre Tokyo, the Bolshoi Theatre, the Zurich Opera House and the Deutsche Oper Berlin, Liù in Turandot at the Bayerische Staatsoper of Munich, Corinna in Il viaggio a Reims at the Gran Teatre del Liceu of Barcelona, the title role of Massenet’s Manon at the ABAO Bilbao, Musetta at the Royal Opera House Covent Garden, Donna Anna at the Wiener Staatsoper, Gilda at the Paris Opera and at the Sydney Opera House and the Rome Opera House, Nannetta in Falstaff at La Scala, a Gala Concert at the Bolshoi Theatre, Marguerite in Amsterdam and Turin, Gilda and Lucia at the Teatro Comunale Bologna, Mimì at the Teatro Regio Turin and the Teatro San Carlo Naples, the title roles of Anna Bolena and Lucia di Lammermoor, Giulietta in I Capuleti e i Montecchi, Donna Anna, Micaela in Carmen and Juliette in Roméo et Juliette in Verona as well as her first Elvira in I puritani in Modena, Piacenza and Reggio Emilia.